The first Roman Catholic settlers began arriving in Wright County, reaching Maple Lake by 1860.

 The land to the south of St. Timothy’s School was purchased by the parish.
 It provided a parking lot and more visible access to the school building.

-Father Michael Izen was appointed pastor in July and installed by Archbishop Harry Flynn in November.
+Father Michael Izen was appointed pastor in July and installed by Archbishop Harry Flynn.